MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 az group delete --name MyResourceGroup --no-wait
 ```

-When deleting a resource group, all the resources that belong to it are also removed.
+When you delete a resource group, all the resources that belong to it are also removed.
 Removing these resources can take a long time.
-Running the command with the `--no-wait` parameter, allows the console to accept new commands without interrupting the removal.
+When you run the command with the `--no-wait` parameter, the console accepts new commands without interrupting the removal.

 Many commands offer a wait option, pausing the console until some condition is met.
 The following example uses the [az vm wait](/cli/azure/vm#az-vm-wait) command to support creating independent resources in parallel: